IGE-OpenReproLab2025/training-sessions-material/modular-python-demo.md

 By staying in a notebook, a function can't be reused elsewhere without being copy-pasted.
 Because with several notebooks, we want to produce comparable results, we also want a single definition of our functions for the whole project.

-We now want a new Python file called `data_processing.py` in which we will move all our fonction definitions and their dependencies.
+We now want a new Python file called `data_processing.py` in which we will move all our function definitions and their dependencies.

 ```python
 import pandas as pd